Eixalde/exo3d/README.md

 The 1.0.0 version displays the Solar System as an exemple.
 Here are some things featured :

-- The Su
+- The Sun
 - All eight planets following their trajectory
 - The Moon and Saturn Rings
 - Management of the speed fo the simulator
 - Free movement across the system
 - Didactic view : oversized objects for a better sight of all planets.

-Unfortunately this version does not include Bob.
+Unfortunately this version doen not include Bob.
 Wait for a future release for even more features !

 ## How to use